bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 <img width="429" alt="image" src="https://user-images.githubusercontent.com/6240170/166864705-af5f4943-d41e-4416-967d-e6f16183c85a.png">

-This means that, even with conservative thresholds of top-5 and PTP > 1%, a user would still see on average 2 false-positive results per case.
+This again indicates that, even with conservative thresholds of top-5 and PTP > 1%, a user should expect to see on average 2 false-positive results per case.

+**Conclusion:**  At least 2 genes per case.

 ---

+**How can LIRICAL performance be improved?**

-**NOTE:** For the tests above, I prefiltered each individual's variants to gnomAD v3 PopMax AF < 0.01 before running LIRICAL.
-This didn't change the number of true positive results, but increased their average rank from 7.6 to 5.9.
+By prefiltering the variants.
+For the tests above, I prefiltered each individual's variants to those that are rare in the general popualation (defined as gnomAD v3 PopMax AF < 0.01).
+Applying this prefilter didn't change the number of true positive results, but increased their average rank from 7.6 to 5.9.
-Adding further variant prefiltering by inheritance mode for cases where parents' DNA is available will almost certainly improve results further.
+Adding further prefiltering - such as by inheritance mode for cases where parents' DNA is available will almost certainly improve results further.